OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

   ------------------------------

-   One of non-obvious features is on-fly boot partition changing, without booting from boot sector (this works with FAT & HPFS only).
+   One of non-obvious features is on-fly boot partition changing, without booting from a boot sector.

    Default HPFS boot sector code depends on OS/2 MBR code or VPart/AirBoot.
 If both is absent - it can fail.
 In this case such emergency way can be used.